Best Welcome Casino Bonuses

 Another small print term is the whether the bonus is cashable or not.
 Some bonuses are added to your account to wager but can’t be withdrawn.
 These are non-cashable also known as ‘sticky’ bonuses.
 Bonuses that you can withdraw once you’ve played through the wagering requirements are cashable otherwise known as non-sticky bonuses.

 What about bonus whoring?

-Bonus ‘whoring’ was rampant in the early years of online casinos but now as been virtually eliminated.
-Casinos now employ a number of practical safeguards against bonus abuse including increasing the % wagering demands on no deposit bonuses, reducing the % contribution of skill based games such as blackjack and using software that can detect players likely to be engaging in bonus abuse by their betting habits and techniques.
+Bonus ‘whoring’ was rampant in the early years of online casinos but now has been virtually eliminated.
+Casinos now employ a number of practical safeguards against bonus abuse including increasing the % wagering demands on no deposit bonuses, reducing the % contribution of skill-based games such as blackjack and using software that can detect players likely to be engaging in bonus abuse by their betting habits and techniques.

 How to pick a welcome bonus?

 As welcome bonuses are the one bonus that all online casinos offer, here’s our guide to picking the right one for you

 1) Are you going to be a big or small depositor?

 Ask yourself how much you’re going to deposit and play with?
 If you’re a big depositor and player then go for the biggest welcome bonus as possible i.e. the total amount across all stages.

 2) How many deposits are you going to make?